Where are you from? I was born in Elizabethtown, KY. My family moved to Louisville when I was two years old so Louisville is where I feel at home.

 Is it hard managing your marketing company and having a blog?
 Yes, but with all things in life there is a balance.
 I believe in working hard and playing hard.
 If I have a hard day with work I love getting out to Cherokee Park and clearing my head.
 I also turn to writing; which you can find within the contents of this blog.

-What do exactly?
+What do you do exactly?
 I wear a lot of hats and I love the variety each one brings into my life.
 I own and operate a marketing company, Bella Vita Media.
 With that company I manage social media marketing for topp’t Handcrafted Pizzas + Chopped Salads, NOVA Salon, Unbridled Eve Derby Gala, Unbridled Charitable Foundation, York Management Inc., IF Taste, Louisville Film Society, and a few others when they have specific needs for an event or campaign.

 I’m a freelance writer for publications in the city of Louisville.
 My current and most frequent publication is Today’s Woman Magazine with the assignment to write about women and their passions; which is right up my alley.